rasliche/ericraslich/src/site/posts/2020-11-18-how-to-find-netlify-forms-api-endpoints.md

 ## Anyway, here we go

-If you google this problem enough, you'll basically end up at the Netlify community forums where an old answer, apparently from a Netlify employee, tells you to "do what we do!
+If you google this problem enough, you'll eventually end up at the Netlify community forums where an old answer, apparently from a Netlify employee, tells you to "do what we do!
 Check the network tab!"

-So unless you want to console.log a bunch of responses to endpoints and work your way through accessing the parameters you need, just check the Network tab of the devtools for your browser.
+So unless you want to `console.log` a bunch of responses to endpoints and work your way through accessing the parameters you need, just check the Network tab of the devtools for your browser.